SanjidaPearl/Competitive-Programming-Algorithms/README.md

 # Competitive-Programming-Algorithms
-These are some code of different Algorithms I use in Onsite and Online contests
+These are some codes of different Algorithms I use in Onsite and Online Programming contests.